Table of Contents

 We consider it essential to discuss the maintenance tasks of the 3-gallon tank for betta owners.
 Below are some crucial points to create a thriving environment in your betta tank.

-Maintaining Water Quality
+Maintain Water Quality

 Water is the same to fish as air to humans.
 Surviving in bad-quality water is like living in hell.
-I have placed it at the top because of its importance.
+We have placed it at the top because of its importance.
 Ensure the following tasks to maintain a good water quality.

-Cycling the Tank
+Cycle the Tank

 Fish waste, dirty substrate or decorations, dead plants or animals, and uneaten food in the tank continuously produce harmful ammonia and nitrite.
 These toxic substances must be removed as they can lead to serious health problems.
 For that purpose, cycling the tank is necessary.
 It involves building a colony of useful bacteria that convert noxious ammonia and nitrite into less harmful substances like nitrate.